masterpointio/terraform-spacelift-automation/README.md

 ## Overview

-The `spacelift-automation` root module is designed to streamline the deployment and management of all Spacelift infrastructure, including itself.
+The `spacelift-automation` root module is designed to streamline the deployment and management of all Spacelift infrastructure, including creating a Spacelift Stack to manage itself.

 It automates the creation of "child" stacks and all the required accompanying Spacelift resources.
 For each enabled root module it creates: